jpetazzo/intro-to-docker/slides/Container_Networking_Basics/Body.md

 <!SLIDE>
 # Plumbing containers into your infrastructure

-There are (at least) three ways to integrate containers in your network.
+There are many ways to integrate containers in your network.

 * Start the container, letting Docker allocate a public port for it.
   <br/>Then retrieve that port number and feed it to your configuration.
 * Pick a fixed port number in advance, when you generate your configuration.
   <br/>Then start your container by setting the port numbers manually.
 * Use a network plugin, connecting your containers with e.g. VLANs, tunnels...
+* Enable *Swarm Mode* to deploy across a cluster.
+  <br/>The container will then be reachable through any node of the cluster.

-<!SLIDE printonly>
+<!SLIDE pprintonly>
 # Finding the container's IP address

 We can use the `docker inspect` command to find the IP address of the